Justine Nalbach makes orange peel candy from her own homegrown oranges.

 Step 5: Enjoy!

-In the morning you will see any water which was left in the candy has evaporated leaving a sugary sweet treat!
+In the morning, you will see any water which was left in the candy has evaporated, leaving a sugary sweet treat!
 Just scrape the candies off the drying rack or plate and enjoy!
-I like to store mine in a jar, or in a zip lock bag to keep them fresh.
+I like to store mine in a jar or in a zip-lock bag to keep them fresh.
 My kids really enjoy them, and I can't keep the toddler's hand out of the jar.
 Due to Covid-19, I have been stuck in my house making all these sweet recipes and focusing on being more sustainable in the future.
-I hope you enjoy!
+I hope you enjoy these delicious homemade candies!

 I used my own oranges that I grew indoors in Michigan!
 Want to see how?
 Read my article on how to grow oranges indoors.